mikael-ros/profile-card/readme.md

 > Note you may need to modify the CSS to accomodate more languages, they just get cut off for now.

 > [!TIP]
 > Don't forget to change the SVG height and width at the top of the file, or it might either be too large or get cut off.
+Also set the ``language-card`` height.

 ## 🫡 Acknowledgements
 > [!IMPORTANT]
 > While making this, I used [this CSS animation](https://codepen.io/alvaromontoro/pen/rNwVpdd) as reference, and [this guide](https://css-tricks.com/snippets/css/typewriter-effect/).
 Otherwise **everything else is my own work.** This repository is licensed under the [MIT license](LICENSE), please accquaint yourself with it before using this code.

+---
+> This repository is updated in conjunction with my profile, mainly so it is easier to maintain.
+Not every commit is therefore relevant functionality - some are simply me updating my profile.